MindVox

 MindVox was an early Internet service provider in New York City.
-The service was referred to as "the Hells Angels of Cyberspace" — it was founded in 1991 by Bruce Fancher (Dead Lord) and Patrick Kroupa (Lord Digital), two former members of the Legion of Doom hacker group.
-The system was partially online by March 1992, and open to the public in November of that year.
+The service was referred to as "the Hells Angels of Cyberspace".

+The service was founded in 1991 by Bruce Fancher (Dead Lord) and Patrick Kroupa (Lord Digital), two former members of the Legion of Doom hacker group.
+It was initially launched in March 1992 as an invite-only offering, and eventually made generally available to the public in November that same year.

-MindVox was the second ISP in New York City.
-By the time the first MindVox test message was posted to Usenet in 1992, customers of the rival service, Panix, had made nearly 6,000 posts.
-The test message was apparently posted by the infamous Phiber Optik, who would have been waiting for a Manhattan grand jury indictment at the time for hacking activities.
+MindVox was the second Internet Service Provider in New York City, and the first test message posted to Usenet via the service was created by the infamous hacker Phiber Optik, in 1992, while waiting for a Manhattan grand jury indictment for hacking activities.
+At this time, customers of the only other service provider had already posted nearly 6,000 messages.

-The registration of the service's phantom.com domain, occurred on 14 February 1992.
+MindVox’s domain phantom.com was registered on 14 February 1992.

 Founding and early years

 The distinctive logo shown to the left was the system's original ASCII art banner, appearing on the text-only service's dial-up login page.
-MindVox was originally accessible only through telnet, ftp and direct dial-up.
+MindVox was originally accessible only through telnet, FTP and direct dial-up.
 Its existence predates the invention of SSH and widespread use of the World Wide Web by several years.
 In later years, MindVox was also accessible via the web.

-The parent company, Phantom Access Technologies, Inc. took its name from a hacking program written by Kroupa during his early teens, called Phantom Access.
+The parent company, Phantom Access Technologies, Inc., took its name from a hacking program written by Kroupa during his early teens, called Phantom Access.

 MindVox functioned both as a private BBS service, containing its own dedicated discussion groups, termed "conferences" — though usually referred to as "forums" by users — as well as a provider of internet and Usenet access.
 By 1994 the subscriber base was at around 3,000.
-In many ways MindVox was a harder, edgier, New York incarnation of the WELL, (a famous Northern Californian online community.)
-While users were drawn from all over the world, the majority lived in the New York City area, and members who met through the conferences often became acquainted in person, either on their own, or through what were termed "VoxMeats" (a formal gathering of members whose double entendre name was rumored to be well-earned.)
+In many ways MindVox was a harder, edgier, New York incarnation of the WELL, a famous Northern Californian online community.
+While users were drawn from all over the world, the majority lived in the New York City area, and members who met through the conferences often became acquainted in person, either on their own, or through meetups that were termed "VoxMeats" (a formal gathering of members, whose double entendre name was rumored to be well-earned).

 Prominent MindVox "evangelists" included sci-fi author Charles Platt, who wrote about MindVox for Wired Magazine and featured it within his book Anarchy Online.
-MindVox also attracted (sometimes with the aid of free accounts) artists, writers and activists including Billy Idol, Wil Wheaton, Robert Altman, Douglas Rushkoff, John Perry Barlow, and Kurt Cobain.
+MindVox also attracted (sometimes with the aid of free accounts) artists, writers and activists, including Billy Idol, Wil Wheaton, Robert Altman, Douglas Rushkoff, John Perry Barlow, and Kurt Cobain.
 The level of hysteria and hype surrounding MindVox was so great that in 1993 executives at MTV who were using the system wanted to buy it outright and turn MindVox into a subsidiary of Viacom.